lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 .. image:: qalculate-percentage.png

-To view dates in many different calendars left click on the :guilabel:`three bars on the right` and select :menuselection:`Calendar Conversion`.
-To view a periodic table left click on the :guilabel:`three bars on the right` and select :menuselection:`Periodic Table`.
+To view dates in many different calendars left click on the :guilabel:`three bars` on the right and select :menuselection:`Calendar Conversion`.
+To view a periodic table left click on the :guilabel:`three bars` on the right and select :menuselection:`Periodic Table`.
+To view a list of keyboard shortcuts left click on the :guilabel:`three bars` on the right and select :menuselection:`Keyboard shortcuts`.

 To force a minimum nubmer of decimal points after the result left click on the left most :guilabel:`two sliders` button and enter how many numbers after the decimal point in :menuselection:`Min decimals`.
 To have a maximum number after the decimal point left click on the left most :guilabel:`Two sliders` in the :menuselection:`Max decimals` field.

 Trigonometry
 -------------